Apollo-Team/Apollo/README.md

 ## World features

-All world features is based on Genisys developments and Spigot.
+All world features is based on Genisys developments, wiki's and Spigot.

 Based on Spigot :
 - Biome temperatures